dnafication/jsnsd-exercises-fastify/README.md

 npm install sequelize sqlite3
 ```

-Built a plugin that decorates `fastify` instance with `models` function.
+A plugin is added that decorates `fastify` instance with `models` function.
 It can be an object as well.

 ```js